merely-useful/py-rse/py-rse/narrative.md

 The disadvantage of the 1/rank plot is that it tends to visually over-emphasize the very frequent words.
 It's therefore hard to see what's happening for words that appear less than 500 times.
-The rationale for switching to a log-log plot is that Zipfs Law is an example of a power law.
+The rationale for switching to a log-log plot is that Zipf's Law is an example of a power law.
 In general, when two variables (x) and (y) are related through a power law [ y = ax^b ], taking logarithms of both sides yields a linear relationship: [ \log(y) = \log(a) + b\log(x) ].
 Hence, plotting the variables on a log-log scale should reveal this linear relationship.